JonathanY234/Vanguard3D/readme.md

 ## About
 Vanguard 3d is a Wolfenstein 3D like software renderer fps.
 Made using sdl2.

-Currently just featuring basic rendering and movement.
-But I intend to make it into a functional game with enemies
+## Features

+Textured Walls, sprites, m&kb movement

+This project is an excuse to try out some cool algorithms and practice C++ and low level stuff:
+Raycasting, colision response, frame rate cap, deltatime, double buffering, nearest neighbour texture filtering, frustum culling, sprites drawn with painters algorithm

+## Planned Features

+Gameplay Aspects, Enemy AI, health, Weapons level transitions, level editor, additional decorative sprites

+Probably an alien spaceship theme

 ## Compiling

 Compile by running the command `make` in the project directory.
 You may need some sdl dev dependencies.
+Only tested on linux at the moment.

+### Screenshots very outdated
 ![alt text](images/demo1.png)
 ![alt text](images/demo2.png)